Royal Canin: Veterinary food

+In 2023, Royal Canin expanded its line of hypoallergenic food and launches Dental Care products, kibbles with a specific texture that help clean teeth.

+Veterinary products

+Some veterinary foods are available through prescription only.

+Pill Assist is a treat designed to help owners to give medication to their cats by masking tablets and capsules.

+Publications

+In collaboration with experts, Royal Canin led the development of publications such as the Dog's Encyclopedia, the Encyclopedia of Canine Clinical Nutrition, the Royal Canin Cat Encyclopedia, and other books like Nutrition of the pets with support of the French Veterinary Universities.

 Research

-Royal Canin bases the production of its feeds on scientific research and set up its first research centre in St-Nolff in 1973; a subsequent research centre was established in Missouri in the late 1980s, and a research facility was also opened in Brazil.
-Products are tested on a "focus group" of 80 cats and 250 dogs.
+Royal Canin bases the production of its feeds on scientific research and set up its first research center in St-Nolff in 1973; a subsequent research center was established in Missouri in the late 1980s, and a research facility was also opened in Brazil.
+Products are tested non-invasively on a "focus group" of about 500 pets (dogs and cats) selected for the characteristics of their breeds.
 Daniel Cloche was one of the scientists who first worked at the company's French research facility and was described as "one of the pioneers in researching bone–related disorders and diseases among dogs".
 Research indicated bone problems in large dogs could be dietary, so different recipes were developed to specifically address this.
-In 1980, Royal Canin brought out a new feed called AGR, especially for puppies categorised as large breeds.
-At that time, the company also turned its attention towards producing cat foods to suit specific dietary requirements.
+In 1980, Royal Canin launched a new product called AGR, especially for puppies categorized as large breeds.
+At that time, the company began producing cat foods to suit specific dietary requirements.

-Henri Lagarde was chairman of the company during the 1990s, and drove the implementation three core policies.
+Henri Lagarde was chairman of the company during the 1990s, and drove the implementation of three core policies.
 Firstly, the physiology and biology of pets should be studied to increase the company's knowledge base.
 Secondly, all products had to address specific needs; this was further endorsed by the Research and Development section having mandatory instructions that "no veterinarian or university should be able to refute any of Royal Canin's nutritional arguments".
 Finally, animals and their nutritional requirements were to be treated with "knowledge and respect" rather than being humanised.
-The company theme became "knowledge and respect".

 Veterinary and peer-reviewed journals

 With the help of academics, the company also produces encyclopedias about dog and cat breeds, which have been translated into fifteen languages.
 There are also books on breeding, nutrition and publications aimed at breeders and veterinary surgeons.
-Royal Canin also published the scientific quarterly titled FOCUS which was circulated to in excess of seventy thousand veterinarians worldwide in eleven different languages.
+Royal Canin also published the scientific quarterly titled FOCUS which was circulated to over seventy thousand veterinarians worldwide in eleven different languages.
 FOCUS is now called Veterinary Focus magazine.
-This is in addition to the one thousand four hundred fifty veterinary literatures produced for the Waltham Centre for Pet Nutrition.
+This is in addition to the 1,450 veterinary literatures produced for the Waltham Centre for Pet Nutrition.

-Recruitment of specialists and sponsorships

-In 1994, Lagarde was determined the company should be seen as dealing with "specialists".
-He insisted that the word "traditional" must never be used and the word was removed from every document and company computer file being replaced by "specialist" instead.

-There are teams of trained veterinary technicians to help and advise breeders and other professionals.
-The company coined a new description for its teams of trained sales staff as "cynotechnicians", who were already well established and passionate about the canine world; some were show judges or had gained an international reputation for their breeding skills.
-The company also sponsors and participates in thousands of cat and dog shows each year.
-The company withdrew from sponsoring the UK Contest of Champions event in 2009 but was quoted as stating it was increasing its sponsorship of dog shows.